YagyaMhjn/Healthcare-Capacity-Care-Load-Analytics/README.md

 ## Project Overview

-This project analyzes daily operational data from the **Unaccompanied Alien Children (UAC) Program** to evaluate healthcare system capacity, care load, and the balance between inflows and outflows across the CBP and HHS care pipeline.
+This project analyzes daily operational data from the **Unaccompanied Alien Children (UAC) Program** to evaluate healthcare system capacity, care load, and the balance between inflows and outflows across the **U.S. Customs and Border Protection (CBP)** and **Department of Health and Human Services (HHS)** care pipeline.

 The analysis covers **1,075 calendar days from January 12, 2023 to December 21, 2025**.
 Operational data is transformed into healthcare capacity metrics, time-series indicators, backlog measures, volatility measures, and stress signals to identify periods of elevated and sustained system pressure.